 Australia Bucket List: Tasmania

-Check out this road trip itinerary and the photos of Tasmania to understand why I put the entire state on the list of places where you must visit in Australia.
+Check out this road trip itinerary and the photos of Tasmania to understand why I put the entire state on the list of places you should visit in Australia.
 You will need at least one week to tour the island.
 But if you have less time, you can still check out some amazing places near Hobart or Launceston.

 You will find kangaroos and wallabies easily as you get out of town at dusk or dawn.
 Be careful while driving!